ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/login-page.md

 });
 ```

 The `useForm()` function returns an object called `meta` that contains data about the form's validation state.
-Let's grab that in our `script setup` section so it is available in our view's template:
+Let's grab that in our `script` section so it is available in our view's template:

 ```typescript
 const { errors, meta } = useForm({ validationSchema });